 The Holy Ganga Ghat so awakening:

-Avoiding its thoughts, all I would enjoy once in a week as an outing with my parents at Babughat was sight seeing and soothing capture of the Howrah Bridge and fancied to sit in the wooden boat and have a spectacular view of early sunrise, the sweet singing birds who too seemed to love dancing to the early beams of the sun that would be kissing and warming not just them but their reflection in the waters too.
+Avoiding its thoughts, all I would enjoy once in a week as an outing with my parents at Babughat was sight seeing and soothing capture of the Howrah Bridge and fancied to sit in the wooden boat and have a spectacular view of early sunrise, the sweet singing birds seemed to love dancing to the early beams of the sun that would be kissing and warming not just them but their reflection in the waters too.

-The evening time at the same place though would have a rather smoggy and dusky effect of the fading sun , and the waters seemed rather resigned and intense as if flowing in the conversations of the days happenings and what the night had in store .
+The evening time at the same place though would have a rather smoggy and dusky effect of the fading sun , and the waters seemed rather resigned and intense as if flowing in the conversations of the whole day’s happenings and what the night had in store .
 It seemed the waters witnessed the tendencies of human nature more than human themselves.

-The best add on to the dusky evenings were the boatmen ( traditionally dressed ) who would lit their wooden boats with old rustic traditional lanterns and it felt like some kind of collective honour by these rowers offering diyas to the beautiful flow of Mother Ganga.
-No sooner the old experienced creaky looking oars touched the dense waters, one could but as if sense the waters speaking that Maa Ganga needed rest now, for after 7 pm was retiring time of these tired boats to halt on the side of the ghat.
+The best add on to the dusky evenings were the boatmen ( traditionally dressed ) who would lit their wooden boats with old rustic traditional lanterns and it felt like some kind of collective honour by these rowers as offering diyas to the beautiful flow of Mother Ganga.
+No sooner the old experienced creaky looking oars touched the dense waters, one could but sense the waters speaking that Maa Ganga needed rest now, for after 7 pm was retiring time for these tired boats to halt on the side of the ghat.
 Thank God there were rules and hence both the waters and boats had respite.
 For a child of 6 years that was enough I guess to experience the holy flow.